mantycore/orphereus/README.txt

 =====================

 Almost all configuration options are self-explanatory.
-There are two basic server modes: SCGI and atand-alone HTTP server.
+There are two basic server modes: SCGI and stand-alone HTTP server.

 For the first mode (recommended), in [server:main] section: